AML stands for ‘Anti-Money Laundering’.

 This is the mandatory process of obtaining information from an individual in order to be able to verify their identity.
 The purpose is to ensure the individual is who they say they are, and to be able to assess the risks involved in engaging with that individual.

-AML/CTF and KYC processes have been embedded into our systems from the very beginning and our overriding aim is to make sure that we always operate within the law and that we protect the legitimate interests of our user community.
+AML/CTF and KYC processes are embedded into the ETN-Network systems and the overriding aim is to make sure that the ETN-Network always operates within applicable laws and regulation and that the legitimate interests of the ETN user community are protected.

 Please note that the cryptoasset services provided by the ETN-Network are outside the scope of the jurisdiction and protection of the Financial Ombudsman Service and the Financial Services Compensation Scheme.